eclipse/xtext/xtext-website/documentation/102_domainmodelwalkthrough.md

 ## Second Iteration: Adding Packages and Imports {#add-imports}

 After you have created your first DSL and had a look at the editor, the language should be refined and incrementally enhanced.
-The entities language should support the notion of *Packages* in order to avoid name clashes and to better fit with the target environment Java.
+The domainmodel language should support the notion of *Packages* in order to avoid name clashes and to better fit with the target environment Java.
 A *Package* may contain *Types* and other packages.
 In order to allow for names in references, we will also add a way to declare imports.

-In the end we want to be able to split the previously used model into distinct files :
+In the end we want to be able to split the previously used model into distinct files:

 ```domainexample
 // datatypes.dmodel